Cover photo for Richard J. DePeaux's Obituary

 A Memorial Service will be held at the Western Michigan University Richmond Center, Sunday 3:00 pm, April 28, 2024, and a Memorial Mass Service will be held at St. Thomas More Catholic Students Parish, 421 Monroe St., Kalamazoo, MI 49006 Monday 10:30 am, April 29, 2024.
 Everyone is welcome to attend.
 To view Richard’s personalized webpage please visit https://www.langelands.com

-To order memorial trees in memory of Richard J. DePeaux, please visit our tree store.
+To order memorial trees or send flowers to the family in memory of Richard J. DePeaux, please visit our flower store.

 Service Schedule